 We are very clear that our Trust will not grow and expand too quickly, and lose sight of the core business of providing outstanding education for all the students our schools.
 We want to grow to be large enough to reap the benefits of centralised services, but small enough to maintain our core values and high outcomes.
 As such, our growth will be carefully planned and managed.

-We hope to open a Nursery on the Goff-Churchgate site in early 2020, offering nursery provision that aligns with our high aspirations and nurturing ethos to both the local community and our staff.
+Plans are in place to open a Nursery on the Goff-Churchgate site in around November 2022, offering nursery provision that aligns with our high aspirations and nurturing ethos to both the local community and our staff.

 In time, we aim to grow to include a blend of primary and secondary schools, in addition to the nursery provision, enabling our staff and students to be able to share and learn from best practice across the phases.
 We firmly believe that secondary colleagues have many valuable learning opportunities offered by primary schools, and vice versa.
 We would very much welcome hearing from schools who share our vision and would be interested in partnering with us.